Should Brake Discs Get Hot?

 Before we can think about how hot our vehicle’s brake discs get, we need to understand how the brakes work.

-To slow your vehicle down, you press down on the brake pedal.
-When you do this, brake fluid travels to your brake calipers.
-The harder you press the brake, the more fluid is applied to your brakes.
-This is called hydraulic force multiplication.
+2. What’s happening when you do this is that brake fluid travels to your brake calipers.
+The harder you press the brake, the more fluid is applied to them – this is called hydraulic force multiplication

 How hot should brake discs get?

-Now we’ve determined that it’s okay for your brake discs to get a little bit hot, but what’s the maximum temperature they can reach while continuing to work safely?
+Now we’ve determined that it’s okay for your brake discs to get a little bit hot, what’s the maximum temperature they can reach while continuing to work safely?

-For standard road cars, you should expect your brake discs to reach around 130°C. The brake discs on track cars can reach around 500°C, but these vehicles are built so they can cope with such an extreme temperature.
+• The brake discs on track cars can reach around 500°C, but these vehicles are built so they can cope with such an extreme temperature (and the discs & pads are often replaced between races).

 What is brake fade?